mstksg/inCode/copy/entries/machines-1.md

 `settableAutoIsEven` *has memory* --- it returns a different Boolean based on its history.

+Contrast this with a Stream, which as we have seen is just an `Auto () b`.
+Streams are then "function like things" analgous to some `(->) () b`, or `() -> b`.
+We can call functions like `() -> b` "constants", or "producers".
+They are the same every time you call them.
+Streams, however, "return" a potentially different `b` value every time they are "called".
+So, just like an Auto is a function that has memory, a Stream is like a *constant* that has memory.
+A stateful generator.
+A "constant" that returns something different every time you ask for it.

 ### "Function...things?"

 You should be able to guess where I am going with this.